Examples of Service-Learning Projects

 BIOL 236: Plant Biology Instructor: Susan SingerBiology Spring 2011 Course Description How do plants work?
 This course is framed in the context of advances in evolution and genomics, which offer insight into ...

-Eco-House Course part of Pedagogy in Action:Library:Campus-Based Learning:Examples
+Design and Construction of an Eco-House part of Pedagogy in Action:Library:Campus-Based Learning:Examples

 Students in this course explore designs of a future Carleton College student house.
 This is a multi-year project where students from the social sciences, humanities / arts, and natural sciences explore parts of the design of an actual house.